Rated 'Excellent' on Trustpilot

 How often anxiety affects us

-In our research of 545 people, more than 53% said they feel anxious or stressed every day, and 78% experienced stress or anxiety at least once a week.
+In our customer survey of 545 people, more than 53% said they feel anxious or stressed every day, and 78% experienced stress or anxiety at least once a week.

 78% feel stressed once a week

-Anxiety and stress can be triggered by many things, from personal and family relationships to pressures at work, financial reasons, hormone changes and many more, and the impact can be exacerbated by symptoms such as poor sleep, poor diet and underlying health issues.
-You may also enjoy reading the latest research in sleep, the most common sleep problems and their impact.
+Anxiety and stress can be triggered by many things, from personal and family relationships to pressures at work, financial reasons, hormone changes and many more factors, and the impact can be exacerbated by poor sleep, poor diet and underlying health issues.
+You may also enjoy reading the latest customer survey in sleep, the most common sleep problems and their impact.

 Common symptoms of stress

 Stress affects our mental and physical health.
-If left unchecked, the physical effects of stress can be health problems including high blood pressure, headaches, heart disease, diabetes, weight gain and obesity.
-The mental health effects of stress are equally dangerous and debilitating, and our research highlights just how common these are.
+If left unchecked, the physical effects of stress can lead to health problems including high blood pressure, headaches, heart disease, diabetes, weight gain and obesity.
+The mental health effects of stress are equally dangerous and debilitating, and our customer survey highlights just how common these are.
 Here are the most common symptoms of stress and anxiety:

-Poor sleep and insomnia are the most common symptom of stress, affecting three-quarters of people, and poor sleep is also the most common symptom whether people find their stress manageable or overwhelming.
+Poor sleep and insomnia are the most common symptom of stress, according to our survey, affecting three-quarters of people, and poor sleep is also the most common symptom whether people find their stress manageable or overwhelming.

-Symptoms of stress vary according to the level of stress people feel.
-Research shows some symptoms become much greater when anxiety is 'overwhelming', including:
+Symptoms of stress vary according to the level of stress people feel, according to our survey, which showed that some symptoms become much greater when anxiety is 'overwhelming', including:

 • Breathing rapidly